2020 Update: shiny.info has officially been released on CRAN! You can read more about recent improvements to shiny.info here.

 shiny.info is an open source package for R Shiny that allows developers to display diagnostic information in a div located in the corner of a Shiny app.
 The package is available on the Comprehensive R Archive Network (CRAN) and you can make use of it simply by running install.packages(“shiny.info”).

-At Appsilon we thrive on supporting the open source community with open source packages.
+At Appsilon we thrive on supporting the open source community with innovative open source packages.
 As we have already mentioned at various R conferences, the typical cycle of our work is: identification of a repeating programming problem, solving it, wrapping it into a package, testing internally and once we decide it’s useful, happily sharing it with R community.
-This happened with shiny.semantic first and was followed by the release of shiny.router, shiny.collections, semantic.dashboard and lately shiny.i18n.
+This happened with shiny.semantic first and was followed by the release of shiny.router, shiny.collections, semantic.dashboard and more recently shiny.i18n.

 Appsilon’s open source family got a new member recently.
 This time we would like to share with you: shiny.info.

 In our daily work, we came across a problem of debugging Shiny apps that often ended with a query: “Oh, but actually what version of the app are you using?”, or “Are you sure that you are in the proper branch?”.
 You could say there is no problem of checking that with code or with the terminal.
 But… if you work with a UI expert or you make an A/B test, you’d rather have that information displayed somewhere in your Shiny app rather than switching back and forth to the console.